-After the on-campus interview process, the department makes its recommendation for hire to the divisional dean.
+After the on-campus interview process, the department makes its recommendation for hire to the associate provost and academic dean.
 The recommendation is made in writing with an explanation of the reasons for the decision.
 In the case that the two top candidates are essentially equivalent, the more diverse candidate for the department is expected to be recommended.